Panopto/panopto-index-connector/README.md

 ```

 It assumes that Panopto user names map to Attivio user names, as will be the case in the presence of a shared identity provider.
 The Panopto API returns the username, identity provider, and email of each user with permission to search for a given video, and you may need to customize the permissions handling in `attivio_implementation.py` to match your Attivio configuration (see [below](building-or-customizing-an-implementation)).

+### The Microsoft Graph Connector implementation

+The Microsoft Graph Connector implementation, under `microsoft_graph_implementation.py`, works out of the box with Microsoft 365.
+To configure this implementation, you'll need to configure the values in `microsoft_graph.yaml`.

 ### Developing or customizing an implementation